 In 2016, Viktorija Todorovska and her partner relocated from Chicago to the French Riviera (Nice); to see if they could adjust to the lifestyle.
 In her case, there was probably no question that living near the azure waters of the Mediterranean would suit her soul.

-Born in Macedonia (it was part of Yugoslavia at the time) Viktorija explains that making wine was part of the fabric of her childhood.
+Born in Macedonia (it was part of Yugoslavia at the time), Viktorija explains that making wine was part of the fabric of her childhood.
 Everyone she knew, including all of her family members, was involved in the annual process of converting harvested grapes into wine.

 Viktorija Todorovska is multi-lingual (Croatian, English, French, German, Italian, Macedonian, and Serbian) and multi-talented (chef, sommelier, Wine and Spirits Education Trust (WSET) instructor, and published author).
 She has a Master’s in Teaching as a Second Language and a Ph.D. in Linguistics and Rhetoric from Arizona State University.